pilliq/orangehippowolf/readme.txt

     - Added ability to view all the requests an instructor receives by course (this took a long time)

+    - Instructor can assign special permission numbers on the fly in the requests view.
+This will create new special permission numbers in the db, thereby allowing an unlimited number of special permission numbers per course offering.

     - Added ability to grant permission if previously denied, and to deny permission if previously granted